HestivaHQ/hestiva/HEPS.md

 - Bathroom sanitisation.
 - Bedroom and living-area cleaning.
 - Interior window cleaning where practical.
-- Laundry folding and clearly defined add-ons where operationally approved.
+- Laundry & Ironing as add-ons only to eligible cleaning visits; they are not standalone primary services.
 ### Excluded for the current launch

 - Commercial or industrial cleaning.